ErikOSorensen/StatsOkonomen/content/post/2023-02-23-methods-camp-for-new-phd-students-august-2023/index.md

 in economics to ensure that everyone are familiar with some technical tools before the main courses start.
 There are two week-long and separate parts: The first deals with general mathematical tools: Calculus, Analysis, and Linear Algebra.
-The second part is more specific and deals with with probability and statistics.
+The second part is more specific and deals with probability and statistics.

 Participation in the Methods Camp is voluntary, but all SAM economics students are expected to sit a 3 hour exam on **a date and time to be determined** in order to evaluate if some further